cooper/ferret/doc/Keywords.md

 undefined
 ```

 Represents the undefined value, a global object.
+This represents the absence of
+a meaningful value.

 ```
 $x = 1